Career Guide

 To become a game warden in Colorado, applicants must meet the Colorado Parks and Wildlife baseline standards:

-Colorado district wildlife managers must complete a rigorous CPW-specific hiring process including a swim test.
-Colorado wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Colorado wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Colorado Parks and Wildlife.
+The demands of Rocky Mountain backcountry enforcement with the state's mandatory swim-test qualification hurdle shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — bachelor's degree or equivalent combination — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Colorado Parks and Wildlife for the official, current requirements before applying.